jomelsontanco/coding-challenge-mine-site-truck-tracking-system/README.md

 ## Structure

+### Architecture

-The project is structured according to three categories, each following a distinct responsibility:
+The project is structured according to three concerns, each following a distinct responsibility:

 1. Map Definition (map-definition, map-service, mock-map-definition) - responsible for defining the contents of the map ("what to render").

-2. Map View (map-component) - responsible for how the map is rendered ("how to render").
+2. Map View (map-component) - responsible for how the map is rendered ("what the map looks like").

-3. Truck Simulator (truck-simulator-service) - responsible for pushing real-time updates to the map ("when and what to render").
+3. Truck Simulator (truck-simulator-service) - responsible for pushing real-time updates to the map ("when to render").

+### Project Structure

+This Angular application is divided into four folders:

+1. services - contains the programs that need their state to be shared across the application.

+2. component - contains the map renderer.

+3. mock-data - contains the sample map file used for the application and unit testing.

+4. models - contains the interfaces that serve as a common contract for the services and the components to communicate.

 ## Technical Solutioning